MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/apps-external-users.md

 ---
-title: Availability and use of Teams apps by different types of users
+title: Availability and use of Teams apps by different types of users from outside an organization
 author: ashishguptaiitb
 ms.author: guptaashish
 ms.reviewer: mhayrapetyan